 RDFa Core 1.1 [[!RDFA-CORE]] defines attributes and syntax for embedding semantic markup in Host Languages.
 This document defines one such Host Language.
 This language is a superset of XHTML 1.1 [[XHTML11-2e]], integrating the attributes as defined in RDFa Core 1.1.
 This document is intended for authors who want to create XHTML Family documents that embed rich semantic markup.

-This is a revision of Sections 8 and 9 and Appendix A of RDFa Syntax 1.0 [[RDFA-SYNTAX]].
-This document supersedes those sections of the previous Recommendation.
-There are a number of substantive differences between this version and its predecessor, including:
+This is an Editorial Revision of the Recommendation published on the 22nd of August, 2013.
+That document was a revision of Sections 8 and 9 and Appendix A of RDFa Syntax 1.0 [[RDFA-SYNTAX]], superseding those sections.
+There are a number of substantive differences between this version and the 2008 version, including:

 A sample test harness is available.
 This set of tests is not intended to be exhaustive.
 Users may find the tests to be useful examples of RDFa usage.